-Sea Tea Improv has performed award-winning comedy all over the country, from Cleveland to Maine to Baltimore, but our home is Hartford.
+Sea Tea Improv has performed award-winning comedy all over the country, from Cleveland to Maine to Baltimore to Los Angeles, but our home is Hartford.

 Julia has been involved in some of Sea Tea Improv's most exciting community outreach initiatives, including teaching improv to the homeless, Alzheimer's patients, kids of all ages, and many more.
 Sea Tea Improv also offers corporate training and classes through our studio, which Julia teaches frequently.